-We're happy to present this excerpt from one of our favorite sites, The Date Report.
+We're happy to present this excerpt from The Date Report.
 Check out these words that the English language is missing out on when it comes to dating and relationships.

 Sometimes words aren't enough to communicate with the object of your affection — English words, that is.
 In case you aren't lucky enough to speak 12 languages fluently, we've compiled a love and dating-themed vocabulary list drawn from sources as varied as Tagalog, Dutch, and Inuit.
 Get over your saudade, indulge in a little cafuné, and you'll be queesting in no time.